silentz/splunk_course/Search Expert 101/Basics.md

 ### Single value visualizations

 Can be applied if there is one row in the result.
-// Just play vis options in visualization
+// Just play with options in visualization

 !
 Formatting is also available in multiple rows scenario